linnienaryshkin/langchain/aws/exam.md

 - Transformer-based generative AI model (GPT) | builds upon the encoder and decoder concepts of VAEs.
 Transformer-based models add more layers to the encoder to improve performance on text-based tasks like comprehension, translation, and creative writing.
 - Computer Vision models
   - Deep learning | use multiple layers of neurons to learn features from the data
-  - Convolutional Neural Networks (CNNs) | extract features from images
+  - Convolutional Neural Networks (CNNs), YOLO (You Only Look Once), Faster R-CNN | extract features from images, object detection
   - Recurrent Neural Networks (RNNs) | process sequential data
 - Generative Adversarial Networks (GANs) | used for generating new data that resembles the training data, such as creating realistic images, but are not specifically designed for image classification
 - Retrieval-Augmented Generation (RAG) | optimizing the output of a large language model, so it references an authoritative knowledge base outside of its training data sources before generating a response.
 - WaveNet | generative model trained on human speech samples
+- Multi-class classification assigns each instance to one of several possible classes, while multi-label classification assigns each instance to one or more classes
+- Named Entity Recognition (NER) | identify and classify named entities in text into predefined categories, such as people, organizations, locations, and dates

 ## Embedding/Transformer models